Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 6. Create a new ip prefix list that matches the subnet(s) used in the east-west communication by running “ip prefix-list internal seq 5 permit <Your east-west subnet in CIDR format>” followed by <enter> (replacing the section between <> with the subnet in question).

-7. Create a second ip prefix list for the CIDR(s) that are not part of the east-west traffic (for example the default gateway), by running "ip prefix-list external seq 5 permit 0.0.0.0/0" followed by <enter>.
+7. Create a second ip prefix list for the CIDR(s) that aren’t part of the east-west traffic (for example the default gateway), by running "ip prefix-list external seq 5 permit 0.0.0.0/0" followed by <enter>.

 8. Create a new route-map and add the first entry by running "route-map <name> permit <sequence number>" where <sequence number> is an arbitrary number that indicates the priority on the list.